 Honestly, I can’t remember a fall I’ve been so excited about.
 Maybe it’s the want for change after such a bizarre year or maybe it’s the relief from oppressive heat and lethargic bass.
 Either way, I’ll be in my bass boat a lot more than my deer stand this year.

-… and I have plans to test a bunch of topwater frogs.
+… and I have plans to test a bunch of bass frog lures.
 I’ve been throwing the same few frogs for years and I’m ready to switch things up a little bit.
 Not for any other reason than to simply experiment and try some different stuff.

 So I went into my shop and rounded up the frogs I’m most excited to try this fall.
 Let me know your thoughts and if I need to try any additional frogs not on this list.